 - Personalize results.
 Your search engine experience is tailored to your previous activities and the data you share, which may include your location, age, gender, and language.

 Now that you know what search engines do, you may be wondering how they came to be.
-I’ll take a look back at where the internet started and what the search engine market looks like today:
+I’ll take a look back at where the internet and search intent started and what the search engine market looks like today: